|Nutritional Guidelines (per serving)|

 Popular in central Thailand, green curry is a dish combining a paste made with ingredients such as green chilis, ginger, lemongrass, fish sauce, and coconut milk with vegetables and often a protein.
 The consistency of the sauce can be adjusted by the amount of coconut milk used.

 This Thai green curry chicken recipe features chunks of tender chicken simmered in a homemade green curry sauce along with green beans and bell peppers.
 The result is an aromatic dish that is beautiful to serve, especially when entertaining.
-The key to good green curry is in not only using the right ingredients but also knowing when to add them.
-To allow for faster cooking. use smaller pieces of chicken.

 - For the Green Curry Paste